sparckles/Robyn/docs/api.md

 websocket = WS(app, "/web_socket")
 ```

-Now, you can define 3 methods for every web_socket for their lifecycle, they are as follows:
+Now, you can define 3 methods for every web_socket for their life cycle, they are as follows:

 ```python3
 @websocket.on("message")